 When I returned several days later to collect my bird, Luigi instructed me in the ways of goose cookery.
 While he babbled on about something to do with pricking the skin and draining the fat, I imagined myself parading into the dining room with a bird so splendiferous, my guests couldn’t help but break into a chorus of “God Rest Ye Merry Gentlemen.”

 On Christmas day, I awoke early to prepare the goose.
 To ensure a moist bird, I tucked pats of butter under its skin, then slid it into the oven.
 After several hours, I checked to see if the magic thermometer had popped up, signaling the goose was done.
 But I couldn’t find one—anywhere.
-I yanked the goose out of the oven, sloshing a tsunami of fat on the floor, and turned the bird over and over looking for that confounded popper.
+I yanked the goose out of the oven, sloshing a tsunami of melted fat on the floor, and turned the bird over and over looking for that confounded popper.
 Just then the doorbell rang, so I returned the goose to the oven and hoped for the best.